DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Used to describe the ways in which software accepts and responds to user input.

 #####Interface
-An interface is a connection between two systems.
-It can be hardware or software and may take the form of a plug, cable or socket, or all three.
-For example where a printer or scanner is connected to a computer, it is a hardware interface.
-There are also software interfaces that enable one program to link with another, passing across data and variables.
-The term interface, also known as user interface, also describes the software that is used to enable human beings to communicate with a computer.
+An interface is a hardware or software connection between two systems, or between a system and a human user.
+For example, the physical hardware interface between a computer and a printer, or the software interface for transferring data and commands between two software programs or applications.
+The software and hardware interface that allows a human user to communicate with a computer is also known as a user interface.
+See also **graphical user interface**.

 #####Internet
 The Internet, or simply 'the Net', is a computer network connecting millions of computers all over the world.
 It provides communications to governments, businesses, universities, schools, and homes.
 Any modern computer can be connected to the Internet using existing communications systems.
-Schools and universities normally access the Internet via their own educational networks, but private individuals usually have to take out a subscription with an service provider.
+Schools and universities normally access the Internet via their own educational networks, but private individuals usually have to take out a subscription with a service provider.
 Although the Internet is in fact a network of networks, it appears to users as a network of individual computers.
 The Internet dates back to the group of interconnected networks that evolved from the ARPANET of the late 60s and early 70s.
 It has grown from a handful of interconnected networks into a huge network of millions of computers.

 #####iOS
-Mobile operating system, originally called iPhone OS before June 2010, which runs on iPhone, iPad, iPod Touch and Apple TV.
+Mobile operating system, originally called iPhone OS until June 2010, which runs on the iPhone, iPad, iPod Touch and Apple TV.

-#####iPad
-Tablet computer introduced by Apple, controlled by touch gestures.

-### J
+###J

 #####JavaScript
 JavaScript is a scripting language originally developed by Netscape mainly for use as code within a web page.
 JavaScript is very popular for common tasks such as validating data entry forms within a web page before they are submitted to the server.
 JavaScript can also alter the way a page looks by dynamically changing CSS format settings within its page.
 JavaScript library providing a set of convenience methods for programmers in order to dynamically manipulate web pages.
 JavaScript is not the same as Java, a high level programming language.